WheeledNomad/WheeledNomad/_posts/solo-wheelchair-backpacking.md

 ---

-title = "Solo Wheelchair Backpacking" slug = "solo-wheelchair-backpacking" recommended = true weight = "2"
+title: "Solo Wheelchair Backpacking"
-frontPage = true
+recommended: true

-publishDate = "2016-01-01"
-date = "2016-01-02"
-draft = false
+date: 2016-01-01
+updated: 2016-01-02

-topics = [ "General" ]
+topics: [ "General" ]
-disabilities = [ "Wheelchair Users" ]
+disabilities: [ "Wheelchair Users" ]
-content = [ ]

-image = true
+image: true
-imageAltText = "A side photograph of a Quickie Helium wheelchair, it has a matt blue anodised frame with black upholstery.
+imageAltText: "A side photograph of a Quickie Helium wheelchair, it has a matt blue anodised frame with black upholstery.
 There is a black and blue shoulder bag that has been modified to hang under the seat.
 On the back of the wheelchair there is a black backpack, attached through the rear cross bar.
 Above the backpack there are a pair of sandals and a blue sleeve containing a water bottle."

 ---